Listen to This Article:

 4. Saffron

 Saffron is a spice made of the dried stigma of the saffron crocus flower.
-It has a unique flavor and aroma that is often described as floral, honey-like, and slightly bitter.
-It’s grown primarily in Iran, and it’s a common ingredient in Iranian, Moroccan, and Indian dishes.
+Its unique flavor and aroma are often described as floral, honey-like, and slightly bitter.
+It’s grown primarily in Iran and is a common ingredient in Iranian, Moroccan, and Indian dishes.
 You’ll find it in risotto, paella, and bouillabaisse recipes.

-While it’s very expensive per gram, a little goes a long way.
-An education in the culinary arts from Auguste Escoffier School of Culinary Arts may help cooks and chefs to develop their palates so they’re not overusing pricy spices like saffron!*
+While it’s very expensive per gram, a little saffron goes a long way.
+An education in the culinary arts from Auguste Escoffier School of Culinary Arts may help cooks and chefs develop their palates so they’re not overusing pricy spices like saffron.*

 5. Matsutake Mushrooms